erickcajasmonier/UltraChallenge/UI Test/README.md

 5. In case you are not in a macbook and for some reason Safari is not working locally after installing the supported browsers via command, please comment the `webkit` project in the `playwright.config.ts` file.
    ![Webkit Project](../Images/webkit_project_playwright_config.png)
 6. In case you don't want to see the browsers during the tests execution (enable headless mode), change the headless configuration from `false` to `true` in the `playwright.config.ts` file.

    ![Headless Config](../Images/headless_config_playwright_config.png)
 7. The test execution is configured to execute tests sequentially, in any case you want to test it in parallel please increase the workers number from `1` to `3` in the `playwright.config.ts` file.

    ![Workers Config](../Images/workers_config_playwright_config.png)

-**Important note: The HTML report is configured to be opened by default after the test execution finishes, it contains videos, traces, steps, statuses and screenshots in case of a failure.**
+**:warning: Important note: The HTML report is configured to be opened by default after the test execution finishes, it contains videos, traces, steps, statuses and screenshots in case of a failure.**

 ## Test Execution